 If you don’t recognise the charge on your statement or require further information, you can contact our customer service team at 0203 503 0600 or firstname.lastname@example.org.

 This is not a charge and it will be removed from your bank statement.
-Depending on the financial institution, this will take anywhere between minutes and few weeks.
+Depending on the financial institution, this will take anywhere between a few minutes to a few weeks.

 This amount corresponds to a pre-authorisation.
 These are reserved funds that are put on hold by your card issuer, and they are performed to attempt to confirm the card information entered is valid and the bank will allow your transaction.
 The usual amount is £1.01, but it may vary depending on the business requirements.